How To Use Google Analytics For Finding Google search keywords

 - You can log in to your google analytics account to check the google search keywords.

 - You can use MonsterInsights Google Analytics WordPress Plugin to view your search console data inside your WordPress admin dashboard.

 Method – 1.
 Using Search Console of Google Analytics Account To View Your Site’s Keywords

-Google’s search console is an online marketing tool Google that helps you identify the top keywords on your site, fix the issues and optimize your search engine rankings.
-Both Search Console and google analytics is linked with each other.
+Google’s search console is an online marketing tool Google that helps you identify the top keywords on your site, fix the issues, and optimize your search engine rankings.
+Both Search Console and google analytics are linked with each other.
 You can also link your google ads account for paid keywords

 Method – 2.
 Use MonsterInsights WordPress Plugin To View Your Search Console Data Inside Your WordPress Admin Dashboard

 Apart from the search console, you can use the MonsterInsights plugin as an alternative to finding your Keywords in the Google Analytics dashboard.